exowanderer/SpitzerDeepLearningNetwork/README.md

 **So good So far**

 Using only the Kaggle (Sumit Kuthari) notebook as is, we were able to achieve R-square = 99.7% with the test (unused) values.
+Moreover, it seems that the testing residuals from our DLN using ReLU are symmetric, while those from Tanh and Sigmoid tend to under estimate or over estimate -- only a small percentage -- respectively.

 We are trying all of the above methods to minimize overfitting and optimize feature selection.